-Elementary Education: Early Childhood Special Education
+Concentration: Early Childhood Special Education (BA)

 Request Information

-You’ll develop specialized knowledge and skills for working with young children and their families, gaining hands-on expertise needed to launch a career in a variety of settings.
 Early childhood special education prepares you to work with both typically developing children and those with exceptionalities (birth through third grade).

 School of Education and Counseling